Temporary Foreign Worker Program (TFWP)

 - Or be exempt from getting an LMIA under the International Mobility Program.

 What is an LMIA?
-Why Canadian employers need an LMIA to hire under the Temporary Foreign Worker Program?
+Why do Canadian employers need an LMIA to hire under the Temporary Foreign Worker Program?

 To hire a foreign worker, most employers need a Labour Market Impact Assessment (LMIA).
 Because a positive/neutral LMIA verifies: